 - Cascade Disruptions: When homeowners eliminate so-called pests from their yard, they may also be eliminating other critical resources wild birds rely on.
 Many birds, for example, use spider webs to build their nests, and bugs that help pollinate flowers and berry bushes are essential for keeping those natural bird foods healthy and abundant.

-- Feathered Pests: While certain birds can be considered pests and products are advertised to remove those pests, the products – traps, glues, sprays, etc. – cannot differentiate between bird species.
-Products designed to be harmful to one bird can be harmful to many birds, and it is better to use selective techniques to discourage bully birds or otherwise keep invasive species or other unwanted backyard birds away rather than resorting to more harmful controls.
+- Feathered Pests: While certain birds can be considered pests and products are advertised to remove those pests, the products, including traps, glues, and sprays, cannot differentiate between bird species.
+Products designed to be harmful to one bird, such as pigeons, can be harmful to many birds.
+It is better to use selective techniques to discourage bully birds or otherwise keep invasive species or other unwanted backyard birds away rather than resorting to more harmful controls.

 How You Can Help

-Fortunately, there are many ways to avoid harming wild birds while still discouraging backyard pests.
+Fortunately, there are many ways to avoid harming wild birds while still discouraging unwanted pests.

 - If poisons or chemicals are absolutely necessary, they should be used completely out of reach of birds, such as used indoors or in blocked areas where wild birds cannot access.